ksu-cs-textbooks/cc410/content/y-milestones/11-form-data.md

 Your website should implement a simple search functionality via keywords, which allows the user to enter one or more words, separated by spaces, in a text input field, and then any menu items containing any of those keywords anywhere in the name of the item should be displayed on a results page.

 You should also handle the case where keyword searches will return a combo if it contains an item that matches the search term.
-For example, a search for "wizard" should not only return that wrap, but also any combos that include that item.
+For example, a search for "chess" should not only return that entree, but also any combos that include that item.

 Your search page should be accessible via the `search` route/URL.
 If you used a template layout that includes a search box, such as the [Bootstrap Sticky Footer with Navbar](https://getbootstrap.com/docs/4.6/examples/sticky-footer-navbar/), you may implement this search functionality using the search box in the default layout.
 Make sure that you specify the `action` of the form to point to the correct URL, since it will be available on all pages.
 The form should use the HTTP `POST` method.